eit6609/storyteller/README.md

 You can find the details behind the idea in Colombini's [Interactive Fiction & ebooks: Designing puzzles for digital books](https://www.amazon.it/Interactive-Fiction-ebooks-Designing-italiano-ebook/dp/B07DZ3F71K), and an introduction in [the slides about Medusa from Lua workshop 2014](http://www.lua.org/wshop14/Colombini.pdf).

-With an interactive ebook you don't need an engine to play the of game, because the game has been pre-played by XYZ.
+With an interactive ebook you don't need an engine to play the game, because the game has been pre-played by XYZ.
 All you need is an ebook reader.

-Since there are ebook readers for every device (included the dedicated, e-ink devices) you get the maximum portability.
+Since there are ebook readers for every device you get the maximum portability.

 Of course there are some limitations in the design of the game:

 * the actions can be performed only by following links
 * you cannot use random generators or unlimited counters
 * you must avoid a combinatorial explosion

 [Interactive Fiction & ebooks](https://www.amazon.it/Interactive-Fiction-ebooks-Designing-italiano-ebook/dp/B07DZ3F71K) deals thoroughly with these issues, however I give you some tips & tricks at the end of this document.